SpektraSystems/Azure-MySQL-DMS-Lab/Module 2: Migrate MySQL to Azure Database for MySQL online using DMS.md

    > Note: the Resource Group name, the Storage Account, and the File Share you created are displayed in the CLI while it initializes.
 You may enlarge the shell by dragging the border or clicking on the maximize button on ht etop right of the shell.

-## 1.2: Provision Azure MySQL server
+## Exercise 2: Provision Azure MySQL server
 Launch Azure Cloud Shell on the upper right of the Azure portal.

 <img src="images/cloud_shell.png"/>